FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/faq.md

 Make sure your device is running (hit Ctrl-D to boot an existing image) and connected to your workstation.

-From your workstation, `fx test scenic_tests` will serially run through all test executables contained in the `scenic_tests` package.
+From your workstation, `fx test escher_tests` will serially run through all test executables contained in the `escher_tests` package.

 To run just one test executable, use the following command: